BathHacked/banes-bicycle-shops/README.md

 banes-bicycle-shops
 ===================

-A list of bicycle shops in Bath & North East Somerset pulled from the Google Places API.
+Script for importing bicycle shop location data in Bath & North East Somerset into Socrata, pulled from the Google Places API

 ## Accessing the data